syeda-noor-zainab/IAM-Security-Audit/README.md

 The objective of the assessment is to evaluate the design and operating effectiveness of key IAM controls and identify weaknesses that could result in unauthorised or inappropriate access to NovaTech's systems and information.

-Disclaimer

-NovaTech Solutions is a fictional organisation created solely for this cybersecurity portfolio project.
-All systems, users, evidence, observations, and findings used in this assessment are simulated.

 Audit Scope